anton-k/mig/README.md

 * compose servers with path operator `(/.)` and monoid instance.
 * define handlers as functions with various input and output newtype-wrappers

-I hope that you will enjoy the library.
+I hope that you like the concept and will enjoy the library.
 See the directory [`examples`](https://github.com/anton-k/mig/tree/main/examples) for more examples.
-We can run the examples with stack by runing:
+We can run the examples with stack by running:

 ```
 > make run